elia1993/E.M_Store/README.md

-It's my mobile store website where customers can register, login, and add items to their cart.
+It's my phone store website where customers can register, login, and add items to their cart.
 Customers have the option to add or remove items from the cart.

 HomePage